tlakomy/egghead-aws-cdk-workshop/docs/6_dynamodb_and_lambda.md

 # Build an app with AWS Cloud Development Kit Workshop

-## Lesson 06 - Reading DynamoDB table with a Lambda function
+## Lesson 06 - Reading data from a DynamoDB table with a Lambda function

 Now we're getting somewhere 🎉